Considerate-Digital/mediatimer_init/README.md

 # Medialoop_init
-Please see the `medialoop` project for details.
+Please see the `mediatimer` project for details.